ucsc-cgp/training-resources/WDL/README.md

 }
 ```

+You'll notice `big_size`, `other_size`, and `final_disk_size` are not defined in the input section, but it exists outside the command section too.
+When a variable is defined in this way, it is evaluated after the input variables are evaluated, but before the command section starts.
+They also cannot be accessed by the user.
+This means that someone running this workflow on Terra will have the option to define `some_big_file`, `some_other_file`, and `addl_disk`, but not `big_size`, `other_size`, and `final_disk_size`.
+In other words, `big_size`, `other_size`, and `final_disk_size` act somewhat like private variables.
+This can be useful, because it stops users from accidentally overwriting them with incorrect values.

 ### Using the scatter function to perform a task on every X in an array
 * "I want to do something on every file in an array."
 * "I want something like a for loop."